-The purpose of this procedure is to define a safe system of work covering the planning, risk assessment, execution, monitoring and review of working at height operations carried out at all Dales Marine Services (DMS) sites.
+The purpose of this procedure is to define a safe system of work covering the planning, risk assessment, execution, monitoring and review of working at height operations carried out at all [COMPANY NAME] sites.

 The overall aim is to reduce the risk of incidents occurring that could cause harm to people, the environment, assets and/or reputation.